2 Unusual villages, Zahara de la Sierra and Setenil de las Bodegas in the south of Spain

 They build the houses at a height of 300 meters to 500 meters (above sea level).
 Around 1500 people live in this village.
 The name Zahara probably comes from the Arab word Sahra (desert).
 Its location and the village make it one of the prettiest white villages in Andalucia.

 A big artificial lake

-To reach it you have to drive over the dam of the Reservoir el Gastor, which was built some 10 years ago, forming the lake which is used for water sports and swimming.
-Driving over the dam you have a nice view of this originally Moorish outpost.
+To reach it, you have to drive over the dam of the Reservoir el Gastor, which was built some 10 years ago, forming the lake which is used for water sports and swimming.
+Driving over the dam, you have a marvellous view of this originally Moorish outpost.

-As Zahara is situated between Ronda and Sevilla, the situation was ideal to have a castle on top of the hill, which could serve as a fortress in case there was an attack.
-Until 1407 it was under Arab rule.
+As Zahara is between Ronda and Sevilla, the situation was ideal to have a castle on top of the hill which could serve as a fortress in case there was an attack.
+Until 1407, it was under Arab rule.
 In 1481 it was recaptured by the Emirate of Granada only to be lost again in 1483 to the Duke of Cadiz, Rodrigo Ponce de Leon.
 As you can see, this castle has an interesting history.

-If you wish you can climb up to the castle, but be warned, it is a steep climb and not all the steps are in good condition.
+If you wish you can climb up to the castle, but be warned, it is a steep climb and not all the steps are in excellent condition.
 In case it has rained, it can get slippery.
-Not so much is left of the castle but the view from the highest point in Zahara is spectacular.
+Not so much is left of the castle, but the view from the highest point in Zahara is spectacular.